 /We are no longer slaves to sin.
 Sin has no more authority over us.\

-This is a decisive and permanent break or separation.
+This is a decisive and permanent break or separation between you and sin the master.
+But sin didn't die.
+We died to it.

 /We died to the REIGN of sin.
 We died to sin as our master. \